 Locke was among the most important influences on Berkeley’s thought.
 For Berkeley, Locke was a “deservedly esteemed philosopher” (PHKI 11:30).
 But Locke’s influence on Berkeley was not an entirely positive one.
 Put differently, many of Berkeley’s most celebrated positions stem from criticisms of views held by Locke.
 An entry from Berkeley’s Notebooks nicely captures his mixed attitude toward his predecessor: “I am no more to be reckon’d stronger than Locke than a pigmy should be reckon’d stronger than a Gyant because he could throw of[f] the Molehill wch lay upon him, & the Gyant could onely shake or shove the Mountain that oppressed him…” (N 678:83).
 If we take Berkeley at his word here, the passage is revealing.
 On the one hand, it shows that Berkeley had a lot of respect for Locke: he viewed him as a philosophical giant.
 On the other hand, it shows that Berkeley saw Locke as a deeply flawed thinker, someone who had not achieved significant findings and who should be challenged.

-This essay will revisit three of the most important disagreements between Locke and Berkeley.
+This chapter will revisit three of the most important disagreements between Locke and Berkeley.
 First, Locke believes that we can have abstract ideas in our minds and Berkeley rejects this possibility.
 Second, Locke accepts an idea of substance as an underlying support for properties or features of objects.
 Berkeley, by contrast, rejects this way of understanding substances.
 Third, Locke is a proponent of a distinction between primary and secondary qualities.
 Berkeley rejects any kind of meaningful distinction between the two.

 Berkeley is never short of arguments.
 He is critical of abstract ideas along a number of fronts, he has a great deal to say about how the idea of substance as substratum is misguided, and he employs a number of strategies in arguing against the primary/secondary quality distinction.
 This chapter will not attempt to offer a complete account of Berkeley’s approach to these topics.
 Instead, the goal will be to draw out one important strand of thought that is present in his treatment of all three.
 The key element of Berkeley’s argumentative strategy that this chapter focuses on is his claim that we simply do not have certain important ideas.
-What Berkeley argues is that if we take a mental inventory or if we introspect in the right way what we will discover is that we lack the sort of ideas that we would need to properly endorse the views that Locke holds.
+What Berkeley argues is that if we take a mental inventory or if we introspect in the right way, what we will discover is that we lack the sort of ideas that we would need to properly endorse the views that Locke holds.
 Given this, it is easy for Berkeley to claim that we should reject those Lockean views.
 This chapter also considers the effectiveness of this Berkeleyan strategy.
 On its own terms, it seems highly effective.
 When we introspect in the way Berkeley asks us to, we do struggle to locate the ideas in question.
 That being said, there is a way of interpreting Locke according to which his claim that we have these ideas does not depend on our ability to isolate them in our phenomenological experience.
 Instead, Locke is very often concerned to highlight certain cognitive abilities that humans have and then to argue that certain ideas must play an integral role in explaining those cognitive abilities.